florianwotin/TREX_APPLICATION/README.md

 ## Permissions

-When you'll start the app, you system will ask you if you agree to provide TREXapplication some permissions.
+When you'll start the app, you system will ask you if you agree to provide TREX application some permissions.

 Applications needs these permissions to fully work: